I own more cookbooks than I dare admit. And my list of foodie bookmarks is well into the 3 digits. I love recipes.

 For example, I am lactose intolerant and my daughter is allergic to walnuts, I also have my husband who doesn’t like desserts that are too sweet.
 I could spend hours trying to find a dairy-free walnut-free not-too-sweet cheesecake recipe, or I could just understand the reasons why and how some ingredients are used and replace them to suit my needs (and taste buds) and I can make a cheesecake that is just as good with cashew nuts or tofu, almonds and a bit less sugar.

 Don’t burn the cookbooks just yet

 There are many resources out there to learn these things, but not as many as there should!
-I always try to go into as much detail as I can on the science and whys of of food when I write here, but the internet is massive and full of people who know a lot more than me.
+I always try to go into as much detail as I can on the science and whys of food when I write here, but the internet is massive and full of people who know a lot more than me.

 10 tips for following recipes

 If you are just getting started in the kitchen, trying a new cuisine, or simply want to learn a new skill following a recipe can be really useful.
 It’s a way to learn new skills and how ingredients work.
 However, there are a few things you should take into account.

 The first time you use a recipe, follow it the way it was written